onedata/onedata-documentation/docs/user-guide/oneclient.md

 This feature can be controlled using 2 command line options:

-* `--force-proxy-io` – disables Direct I/O mode, all data transfers will go via Oneprovider service using so called Proxy I/O, which in most cases will be somewhat slower, and definitely less scalable than Direct I/O when running large number of Oneclient instances connected to a single Oneprovider service
+* `--force-proxy-io` – disables Direct I/O mode, all data transfers will go via Oneprovider service, which in most cases will be slower, and less scalable than Direct I/O when running a large number of Oneclient instances connected to a single Oneprovider service
 * `--force-direct-io` – forces Direct I/O mode, any `read` or `write` operation will return `Operation not supported` error.
 The only exception is when the file is not accessible due to incorrect permissions on the storage, in such case the file will be accessed using proxy I/O mode.

 > NOTE: Oneclient will be able to use direct I/O to a storage only if connected
 > to a Oneprovider that supports the space with this storage.
+In case the data
+> is located on storage managed by another Oneprovider deployment, the data
+> will not be accessible through this Oneclient.

 ### Buffering

-`oneclient` employs an in-memory buffer for input and output data blocks, which can significantly improve performance for various types of storages, in particular object based storages such as S3.
+`oneclient` employs an in-memory buffer for input and output data blocks, which can significantly improve performance for various types of storages, in particular object-based storages such as S3.

 If for some reason this in-memory buffer is undesired, it can be disabled using `--no-buffer` option.

 The buffer size can be also fine-tuned using the following options:

-* `--read-buffer-min-size` – minimum size of the read buffer for a single opened file,
+* `--read-buffer-min-size` – the minimum size of the read buffer for a single opened file,
-* `--read-buffer-max-size` – maximum size of the read buffer for a single opened file,
+* `--read-buffer-max-size` – the maximum size of the read buffer for a single opened file,
-* `--read-buffer-total-size` – maximum size of read buffer for all opened files, if this value is exceeded consecutive open files will be unbuffered,
+* `--read-buffer-total-size` – the maximum size of the read buffer for all opened files, if this value is exceeded consecutive open files will be unbuffered,
-* `--write-buffer-min-size` – minimum size of the write buffer for a single opened file,
+* `--write-buffer-min-size` – the minimum size of the write buffer for a single opened file,
-* `--write-buffer-max-size` – maximum size of the write buffer for a single opened file,
+* `--write-buffer-max-size` – the maximum size of the write buffer for a single opened file,
-* `--write-buffer-total-size` – maximum size of write buffer for all opened files, if this value is exceeded consecutive open files will be unbuffered,
+* `--write-buffer-total-size` – the maximum size of the write buffer for all opened files, if this value is exceeded consecutive open files will be unbuffered,

 ### Overriding storage helper parameters

-Oneclient allows to override certain storage helper parameters in order to customize direct access to storage from a Oneclient host to the storage.
-Use cases for this feature include specifying custom mounpoint for POSIX storages, alternate IP addresses for network storages (e.g. available over local network from Oneclient host), etc.
+Oneclient allows overriding certain storage helper parameters to customize direct access to storage from a Oneclient host.
+Use cases for this feature include specifying custom mountpoint for POSIX storages, alternate IP addresses for network storages (e.g. available over local network from Oneclient host), etc.

-For example, to tell Oneclient that a NFS storage is mounted at `/home/user1/nfs` on the Oneclient host the following option should be added to the Oneclient command line:
+For example, to tell Oneclient that an NFS storage is mounted at `/home/user1/nfs` on the Oneclient host the following option should be added to the Oneclient command line:
 `--override 2bede2623303bc2a19696e5817e13c0b:mountPoint:/home/user/nfs`, where